Levels of Trekking in Sapa

 To reach the first campsite at an elevation of 2300m, tourists will follow the itinerary of passing Cat Cat Village, crossing Muong Hoa River and trekking upward for nearly 7 hours.

 The next day will continue with the trek to the second campsite at the altitude of 2900m, passing through primary forest where people can see giant old pine trees and more bamboo.
-The campsite is on the mountain slope facing west, near a mountain stream.
+The camping ground is on the mountain slope facing west, near a mountain stream.